U.S. pump prices head for highest since 2014 as hacked fuel pipeline shut

 NEW YORK, May 10 (Reuters) - U.S. gasoline prices at the pump jumped 6 cents in the latest week and could soon be headed for the highest level since 2014 due to the supply disruption caused by a cyber attack on the country's biggest fuel pipeline system.

-The network ships more than 2.5 million barrels per day (bpd) of gasoline, diesel and jet fuel from the Gulf Coast to populous southeast and northeast states.
+The network ships more than 2.5 million barrels per day (bpd) of gasoline, diesel and jet fuel from the Gulf Coast to populous southeastern and northeastern states.

-Gas prices have risen 6 cents per gallon on the week, said the American Automobile Association.
-The average price stood at $2.967 for regular unleaded gasoline compared with $2.904 a week earlier, the AAA said.
+After gas prices increased 6 cents per gallon in the latest week, the average price stood at $2.967 per gallon for regular unleaded gasoline compared with $2.904 a week earlier, the American Automobile Association said.

-The southeastern United States will be the first to see price rises at the pumps due to the supply disruption caused by the shutdown of the country's top fuel pipeline network - and demand has already picked up as drivers fill their tanks, industry experts said.
+The southeastern United States will be the first to see price rises at the pump due to the supply disruption caused by the shutdown - and demand has already picked up as drivers fill their tanks, industry experts said.

-Areas including Mississippi, Tennessee and the east coast from Georgia into Delaware are most likely to experience limited fuel availability and price increases, as early as this week, said Jeanette McGee, AAA spokesperson, adding that those states may see prices increase three to seven cents this week.
+Areas including Mississippi, Tennessee and the East Coast from Georgia into Delaware are most likely to experience limited fuel availability and price increases as early as this week, said AAA spokeswoman Jeanette McGee, adding that those states may see prices increase 3 to 7 cents this week.

 Parts of Florida, Georgia, Alabama, South Carolina, North Carolina, and Tennessee rely on the line for their fuel supplies and some of them suffered acute localized shortages and spikes in prices at the pump during previous shutdowns.
 Airlines in the region would also be vulnerable to a prolonged outage, said Tom Kloza, founder of the Oil Price Information Service.